liu00david/OLD_valorant_xp/README.md

 ## (3) User Operation: For Run Deathmatch Only
 This section (3) is only for running the XP bot, or the deathmatch program.

 I will go over the simple in-program user functions I implemented to help users understand what is going on.
-These work _after_ the countdown is done.
+These work _after_ the countdown is done, so it can be called during queue and in game.

 Summary of keys: **'ESC', 'U', 'I'**